EliRubyCode/Broken-Shadow-HQ-Secret-Project/README.md

 Hey guys, it's Eli from Broken Shadow HQ.
 We are currently working on a secret project, and we need a variety of people to help.
 If you are interested to contribute, comment the following on the task/team page: Your name, age, and email (can be personal, work, hobby, etc. It does not matter as long as it is a real email address we can contact) You MUST be 13+ to help/contribute.
 Please follow the EXACT layout from the task page.

+# Hey Eli, what are you going to work on during the project's development?
+I am going to design prototypes (Hand-drawn because my computer pretty much can't do much of the art stuff because it's not touchscreen.)
+I will also work on the official release page for the final product.
+This is one of the things I am best at doing, and one of the things I love to do.

 # Guidelines
 I need to know that I can trust who I pick, so I will keep in contact for a few days, and see your skill of coding to see if you can help with the project.
 All of the contributors are able to have a private copy of the finished project, and are free to work on any other Broken Shadow projects if they wish.